ProtixIT/dataclass-binder/README.md

 # port = 12345
 ```

-It is also possible to provide placeholder values by passing a dataclass instance rather than the dataclass itself to `format_template()`:
+It is also possible to provide placeholder values by passing a dataclass instance rather than the dataclass itself to `format_toml_template()`:

 ```py
 TEMPLATE = Config(